 In this final open workshop before YIELD’s public performance, the entire company of SPARK!
-Creative Lab will gather for a “show and tell” to experience the lines of our collaborative poem as told through disciplines of dance, music, theater and visual art.
-The company will then begin to shape the material as a group, layering multidisciplinary responses with individual disciplines.
-Workshop attendees will have the opportunity to participate and offer valuable feedback that helps us fine-tune the work into an exciting audience experience.
-Ages 15+ are welcome.
-Space limited to 12; advance signups are strongly encouraged.
+Creative Lab gathered for a “show and tell” to experience the lines of our collaborative poem as told through disciplines of dance, music, theater and visual art.
+The company then began to shape the material as a group, layering multidisciplinary responses with individual disciplines.
+Workshop attendees had the opportunity to participate and offer valuable feedback that helped us fine-tune the work into an exciting audience experience.

 YIELD | Performance